 While you probably won’t get high returns from this—unless you can work out a way to get electricity for free, or if you run an ultra high-powered bitcoin mining rig—it can generate a passive income if the market works in your favor.

 Keep in mind though that your home computer might not be powerful enough to make it worth your while.
 Also, mining will make your computer slower when mining, as some of its processing power will be devoted to bitcoin mining.
 The cryptocurrency market could also crash, ruining any profits you might have made.
-And, on the reasonable assumption that you can’t get free electricity, this method isn’t entirely free, either.Buy and sell Bitcoin and Ethereum with $0 commission.
-Sign up for first access.
+And, on the reasonable assumption that you can’t get free electricity, this method isn’t entirely free, either.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.

 For the purposes of this article, we have priced electricity at 0.1$ per kWH, and bitcoin at around $8,900 USD, its price as of January 17, 2020.
 The time to make your money back assumes a constant rate of profit, though beware: This is unlikely given never-ending advances in computing, fluctuations in electricity costs, the volatile price of bitcoin and, potentially, the regular currency you’re using.
 Still, it’s a good place to start.